 - Frankfurt-Bogota

 At first, Option #1 seems more convenient, cause you don’t feel like hanging out at the Frankfurt Airport for 8 hours… To me, Option #2 seems a lot more interesting.
-Not only because it is $100 cheaper, but for the opportunity to see and explore Frankfurt for a few hours… So you could save money on flights while traveling more!
-You still may be hesitant because of a few potential difficulties:
+Not only is it $100 cheaper, but you’ll also have the opportunity to see and explore Frankfurt for a few hours… So you could save money on flights while traveling more!

 10. Don’t buy Trip Protection